BrunoFenzl/sass-proportions/README.md

 ```scss
 @include make-props();
 ```
 Will generate all proportions in all breakpoints listed in $proportions and $grid-breakpoints.
-Remember to include make-base-prop() before to set the general proportional styles.

 ```scss
 @include make-prop($width, $height, $gutters: null);